aj4abinjacob/JavaScript-Notes/Arrays/Arrays.md

 # Arrays

-1. What are arrays?
 An array is a JavaScript object used for storing collection of items under a single variable.
-It can be used for storing string, number, other objects, arrays etc.
+It can be used for storing string, number, other objects, arrays etc. Array index starts from __Zero__ in JavaScript.

 ```JavaScript
 const countries = ['India', 'Nepal', 'Germany', 'Canada'];